What is methotrexate?

 Methotrexate treats the symptoms of your condition and reduces the risk of uncontrolled inflammation causing long-term damage to your joints.

 It can take a while to start working, so it could be up to 12 weeks before you start to notice any difference, but you should still keep taking it.
 You will need to carry on taking methotrexate even when your symptoms improve and you are feeling better.

 Methotrexate is also used by doctors to treat other conditions, such as cancer, but the dose used for cancer is usually much higher than for arthritis and related conditions.

 Is methotrexate suitable for me?

-Before you start methotrexate, your doctor will need to check if:
+Before you can start methotrexate, your doctor will need to make sure it is the right drug for you by checking if:

 - you’re pregnant or planning a family